Need some simple planning tips for everything you need to plan? This post can help you learn how to be a better planner :).

-Do you want to plan a dinner party or a dream vacation or even plan ahead for a home improvement project but don’t know where to start?
-Being organized and thinking ahead are a big piece to this puzzle.
+Sooooo -are you wanting to host a dinner party or a dream vacation or even a home improvement project but don’t know where to start with the planning process??

-“Bring the Joy and Motivation”
+Bring the Joy and Motivation

 In the email she wrote “…what we want to remove is the overwhelm and we want to bring the joy and motivation needed in order to enter this new year with confidence.”

 Commit to Planning